lsst-sqre/phalanx/docs/about/repository.rst

 .. [#1] This branch will be renamed to ``main`` in the near future.

 Updates to Phalanx are introduced as pull requests on GitHub.
-Repository members create branches directly on the https://github.com/lsst-sqre/phalanx origin (see the `Data Management workflow guide <https://developer.lsst.io/work/flow.html>`__, while external collaborators should fork Phalanx and provide pull requests.
+Repository members create branches directly on the https://github.com/lsst-sqre/phalanx origin (see the `Data Management workflow guide`_, while external collaborators should fork Phalanx and provide pull requests.

 It is possible (particularly in non-production environments) to deploy from branches of Phalanx, which is useful for debugging new and updating services before updating the ``master`` branch.
-You can learn how to do this in :doc:`/service-guide/deploy-from-a-branch`.
+You can learn how to do this in :doc:`/developers/deploy-from-a-branch`.

 Test and formatting infrastructure
 ==================================